Loft Conversion

 External appearance and claddings

-The external appearance of a loft conversion can come in a varied mix of architectural styles.
+The external appearance of a loft conversion can take on a variety of architectural styles, depending on your design goals.

-One route is to try and match the style and period of the existing property.
-A good example of this is a traditional mansard to a Victorian property.
-This is where the two flank walls or party walls are built up using traditional London stock brickwork, whilst the rear wall of the mansard dormer is hung slate tiles, with traditional sash windows.
+One popular route is to match the style and period of the existing property.
+A good example is a traditional mansard roof on a Victorian home.
+In this case, the flank (party) walls are typically built up using London stock brick, while the rear dormer is finished with slate tile cladding and fitted with traditional sash windows helping the extension blend seamlessly with the original architecture.

 To see more of this project please click here.